arichtman/nix/cilium.md

 - Figure out a way to locally use either Helm or JSONschema to identify unused input values
 - Rename cluster
 - See about sending traces somewhere
-- Install Gateway API CRDs and enable Cilium support
+- Enable Gateway API or Load balancers
-- Enable load balancer support
 - Look into pmtuDiscovery
 - Enable Grafana dashboard, prom metrics, serviceMonitors
 - Look into BPF datapath mode using netkit